 A 1-second delay in page load time reduces conversion rates by approximately 7%.
 That stat has been validated across millions of sessions and is consistent enough to build a business case around.
 So let's build one.

 Take a Shopify store doing $3M in annual revenue.
-If that store currently loads in 3.5 seconds and can be reduced to 2.5 seconds — one second — the math looks like this: 7% of $3M is $210,000 in recoverable annual revenue.
+If that store currently loads in 3.5 seconds and can be reduced to 2.5 seconds (one second) the math looks like this: 7% of $3M is $210,000 in recoverable annual revenue.
 Not from a single campaign.
 Not from a price increase or a new product launch.
 From pages that load faster.

 That $210,000 requires zero additional ad spend.
 The traffic is already there.
 The acquisition cost has already been paid.
 You're just converting more of what you paid to bring in.
+To run this same math on your own store, use the free conversion rate revenue-leak calculator: sessions, times the gap, times AOV.

 The reason merchants don't think about it this way is that slow load times don't generate a Shopify notification.
 There's no alert that says "you lost $17,500 this month because your homepage took 4 seconds to load."
 The revenue just quietly doesn't arrive.
 Shoppers bounce.
 They don't come back.
 You spend more on acquisition to compensate, which compounds the problem rather than solving it.
 This shows up directly in your cohort LTV data as lower-than-expected second purchase rates from paid channels.